MTG/sms-tools/README.md

 Jupyter Notebooks
 -------
 A number of teaching exercises are available as jupyter notebooks in the <code>notebook</code> directory.
-To do them you need to install Jupyter.

-Install Jupyter Notebook according to its instructions https://jupyter.org/install
+To do them you need to install Jupyter Notebook according to its instructions https://jupyter.org/install

-Start up jupyter notebook by typing in the Termina
+Start up jupyter notebook by typing in the Terminal.

 <code>$ jupyter notebook</code>

-Follow instructions appearing in the console regarding navigating your browser to the <code>notebook</code> directory.
+It will open a web browser, from which you can open the <code>notebook</code> directory.

 Content
 -------

 All the code is in the <code> software </code> directory, with subdirectories for the models, the transformations, and the interfaces.
-The lecture materials are in the <code>lectures</code> directory, the exercises related to the lectures are in the  <code>notebook</code> directory, and the sounds used for the examples and coming from <code>http://freesound.org</code> are in the <code>sounds</code> directory.
+The lecture materials are in the <code>lectures</code> directory, the exercises related to the lectures are in the  <code>notebook</code> directory, and the sounds used for the examples and coming from http://freesound.org are in the <code>sounds</code> directory.

 License
 -------